 Yes.
 You’ll still pay taxes in the normal way and this will come out of your salary as it normally does.
 You’ll continue to make pension contributions (both employer and employee) unless your employer has opted out of this.

 Will I still retain my legal rights as an employee when furloughed?

 Yes.
-You will still have the same rights as you would if you were in your normal line of employment.
-For example, you would still be able to bring a claim for unfair dismissal, you would still be entitled to a redundancy payment and statutory sick pay, as well as maintaining your maternity rights.
-These are a few examples and you should seek legal advice as soon as possible if you have any concerns about your employer’s behaviour towards you.
+You’ll still have the same rights as you would if you were in your normal line of employment.
+For example, you would still be able to bring a claim (if you meet the requirements) for , you would still be entitled to a payment and statutory sick pay, as well as maintaining your .
+These are a few examples and you should as soon as possible if you have any concerns about your employer’s behaviour towards you.